CMCD1996/Portfolio/projects.md

 ---

 This page details the projects I completed during my undergraduate degree.

-Please select any of the images to review project material.
+Please select any of the images to review project material or reports.

 ## **GOCPI: A Scalable Energy System Modelling Tool (2019)**